neelamb21/OddEvenNumbers/README.md

 # OddEvenNumbers
-This project takes a number from a web browser and indentifies whether it is odd or even.
+This project takes a number from a web browser and indentifies whetherit is odd or even.